- The Basics of Art Investment

 The Economics of Art Investing

 When you’re looking to buy art with an investor’s eye, you’re signing up for a complex web of costs and potential gains.
-Here’s how to handle the financial side of art investing.
+Here’s how to handle the financial side of art investingArt Investment Strategy (Glossary Entry) An art investment strategy is a financial plan designed to guide purchases of art with the intention of earning returns on the capital invested, much like traditional asset classes.
+Unlike more liquid investments such as stocks or bonds, investing in art incorporates aesthetic appreciation with economic benefit, often incorporating elements of personal passion and market.

 Calculating the Costs: From Purchase to Maintenance